jackrosenthal/legacy-cgi/Doc/library/cgi.rst

 tracking down bugs.
 You can always remove the ``cgitb`` line later when you have tested your script and are confident that it works correctly.

-To get at submitted form data, it's best to use the :class:`FieldStorage` class.
-The other classes defined in this module are provided mostly for backward compatibility.
-Instantiate it exactly once, without arguments.
-This reads the form contents from standard input or the environment (depending on the value of various environment variables set according to the CGI standard).
+To get at submitted form data, use the :class:`FieldStorage` class.
+If the form contains non-ASCII characters, use the *encoding* keyword parameter set to the value of the encoding defined for the document.
+It is usually contained in the META tag in the HEAD section of the HTML document or by the :mailheader:`Content-Type` header).
+This reads the form contents from the standard input or the environment (depending on the value of various environment variables set according to the CGI standard).
 Since it may consume standard input, it should be instantiated only once.

 The :class:`FieldStorage` instance can be indexed like a Python dictionary.
-It allows membership testing with the :keyword:`in` operator, and also supports the standard dictionary method :meth:`keys` and the built-in function :func:`len`.
+It allows membership testing with the :keyword:`in` operator, and also supports the standard dictionary method :meth:`~dict.keys` and the built-in function :func:`len`.
 Form fields containing empty strings are ignored and do not appear in the dictionary; to keep such values, provide a true value for the optional *keep_blank_values* keyword parameter when creating the :class:`FieldStorage`